ondrej33/hctl-model-checker/benchmark_models/README.md

-Currently used models in Article - results obtainedusing saturation:
+Currently used models in Article - results obtained using saturation:

 089_v2